crew profile

 That would be the Skipper, paid crew, volunteers, trainees and of course our fabulous sailing guests.
 That’s a lot of people to manage both practically, logistically and emotionally.

-Skippers: Your main role as Mate is to assist the Skipper; to free them up so that they can do all of the necessary admin that allows them to navigate a ship from Port A to Port B safely.
+Skippers: Your main role as Mate is to assist the Skipper.
+Freeing them up so that they can do all of the necessary admin that allows them to navigate a ship from Ports A to B safely.
 That often means the Mate becomes the go-to person for everyone else on board.

 Paid Crew and Volunteers: Delegating to, and supporting paid and volunteer crew is your second role.
 The Mate needs to have a good idea of the nautical knowledge and capabilities of each member.
 If not, people could genuinely get hurt.
 For example, if you send the new deckie 80′ up the mast to wiggle the dodgy cable on the Wind Indicator – and just assume they’re comfortable going aloft and know where and how to clip on – they could fall to their death.
 That’s a sobering thought.

-If you don’t know the strengths and weaknesses of your team – or how to tactfully negotiate your way around assigning unpopular but necessary tasks, you can end up with a grumpy crew at best – let’s take another moment to think about falling deckhands…
+If you don’t know the strengths and weaknesses of your team – or how to tactfully negotiate your way around assigning unpopular but necessary tasks, you can end up with a grumpy crew at best.
+At worst, well, let’s take another moment to think about falling deckhands…

 So, who cleans the heads?

 You do.
 After getting the instruction from the skipper to set the Topsail, you discretely pull the volunteer and the deckhand aside while the guests head to the main mast.
 Knowing your deckhand has little experience with this notoriously problematic sail, you ask them to shadow the Volunteer, who will lead the hoist this time.
 The Volunteer understands the need to demonstrate this activity clearly to the Deckhand, and can do so tactfully while leading the guests.
 Should there be an issue with the hoist, the Deckhand is to ask a guest to call you on deck to assist.
-Your experienced volunteer gets to shine, your deckhand gets to learn, your guests get to join in – and you get 15 minutes of peace and quiet locked away in the heads!
+Your experienced volunteer gets to shine.
+Your deckhand gets to learn a skill.
+Your guests get to join in.
+And you get 15 minutes of peace and quiet locked away in the heads!
 Winner Winner.

 Sailing Guests: It’s important to remember that our sailing guests are not only the reason we get to sail for a living, but without them, our historic vessels would struggle to keep afloat, both literally and financially.